The tribes of Reuben, Gad, and Manasseh had built a monument

 burned calories, we would be very fit people.
 Case in point: my friend was

-making lots of money when the economy crashed and suddenly she had no income.
-It seemed strange to some people when they learned that she had applied for food stamps and asked the church to help with mortgage payments
+making lots of money until the economy crashed and suddenly she had no income.
+Some people were critical when they learned that she had applied for food stamps and asked the church to help with mortgage payments

 because they saw that she was still driving around in her high-end SUV.
 What they didn’t know (and what was really none of their business) was that she